petmongrels/reference-data/README.md

 4. `mvn grails:exec -Dcommand=run-app` (run application.
 Grails runs the application in embedded tomcat) You should now be able to access the application at http://localhost:8080/reference-data

-5. `mvn clean install -Pvagrant-deploy` (Will deploy the reference-data.war to your Vagrant's tomcat)
+5. `./scripts/vagrant-deploy.sh` (Will deploy the reference-data.war to your Vagrant's tomcat)

-6. `mvn clean install -DskipTests -Pvagrant-deploy` (Skip liquibase migration and tests, and deploy to Vagrant's tomcat)
+6. `./scripts/vagrant-database.sh` (Will run the Liquibase migrations on your Vagrant)

 Commands
 =========